 Plain language summary guidance

-Plain language summaries are made freely available on the internet at http://summaries.cochrane.org/, the Cochrane Library website from Wiley, and on other websites affiliated with Cochrane, so they will often be read as stand-alone documents.
-PLS are now also available at PubMed Health http://www.ncbi.nlm.nih.gov/pubmedhealth/.
-As an author, you may need some help and guidance about writing a plain language summary and CIDG have devised an introductory guide to help you get started.
-You can download it here.
-Writing a PLS
+PLSs are made freely available on the internet at Cochrane.org, on the Cochrane Library, and on other websites affiliated with Cochrane, so they will often be read as stand-alone documents.
+PLSs are now also available at PubMed Health.

 How to submit a protocol or review for editorial review

-Authors submit (“check in”) the protocol/review online using Archie, RevMan, or both.
+Authors submit (“check in”) the protocol/review online to Editorial Manager (EM).
+Guidance for authors regarding submission to the EM system is available here.
 Authors also need to email the completed protocol or review checklist to the Managing Editor to complete this process.
 The Managing Editor will email all authors to confirm receipt of protocol/review and the checklist.

 Email lists and newsletters

 Cochrane uses e-mail discussion lists and newsletters as important means of communication.
 We encourage authors to ensure they are listed within the correct email lists and to sign up for the relevant newsletters.